 Petitioner: The person or agency that begins a case by filing a petition.
 Known as the “plaintiff” in other courts.

 Physical Custody: Being responsible for caring for a child’s everyday needs.
-Usually the child lives with the adult who has physical custody of him or her.
+Usually the child lives primarily with the adult who has physical custody of them.
+Also known as residential custody.

-Preventive Services: Help provided to a family when a child is at risk of being removed from a home and put into the foster care system because of child neglect or child abuse.
+Preventive Services: Help provided to a family when a child is at risk of being removed from a home and put into the foster care system due to child abuse or neglect.

-Private Placement Adoption: An adoption in which the child’s biological parents and the potential adoptive parents reach an agreement outside of the foster care system.
+Private Placement Adoption: An adoption which occurs outside of the foster care system.

-Probable Cause Hearing: A hearing to determine whether there is a good reason to hold a child in detention pending a fact-finding hearing in a juvenile delinquency case.
+Probable Cause Hearing: A hearing to determine if there is a good reason to hold a child in detention pending the outcome of a juvenile delinquency case.